 Marc Rosenbaum, P.E., South Mountain Co., Inc., West Tisbury, MA

-Bruce Ceniceros, Folsom, CA THC Applicant and Principal Demand Side Planner for the Sacramento Municipal Utility District
+Bruce Ceniceros, Folsom, CA 1KHC Applicant and Principal Demand Side Planner for the Sacramento Municipal Utility District

 Danny Parker, Principal Research Scientist